A power supply (or power supply unit) is an electrical device that supplies electric power to a load.

 Other types of power supplies include DC-DC converters, which convert DC voltages, and AC power sources, which convert AC voltages and frequencies.

-DC power supplies have "plus" (+) and "minus" (-) terminals, which are referred to as positive and negative electrodes, respectively.
+DC power supplies have positive (+) and negative (-) output terminals.
 A DC power supply can be used as a positive power supply by setting the negative pole to the ground potential, and as a negative power supply by setting the positive pole to the ground potential.
-It can also be used as a floating power supply, whereby neither the pole at the ground potential nor the negative pole is the return.
+It can also be used as a floating power supply, where neither terminal is referenced to ground, providing galvanic isolation for the output.

 HV-DC power supplies are available in the positive (P) type, which can output only positive polarity; the negative (N) type, which can output only negative polarity; the reversible (R) type, which can switch polarity; and the PN type, which has output terminals for both positive and negative polarities.